Economy, Climate Change and Sustainability

 b.
 How to get in

-Ten places for BBE students are reserved in any of the four courses of this specialisation.
-A "first come- first served" principle is applied in the "Access" course, i.e. the ten students that subscribed the earliest will receive priority for subscribing to courses in this specialisation.
+A maximum of 30 places for BBE students are reserved in any of the four courses of this specialisation.
+A "first come- first served" principle is applied in the "Access" course, i.e. the thirty students that subscribed the earliest will receive priority for subscribing to courses in this specialisation.
 If students have successfully subscribed to the "Access" course, they are free to take any courses of this specialisation in both the winter semester and the following summer semester.
 Thereby, it is ensured that all students can pass the four courses – and thus the specialisation – in two consecutive semesters.
-If eligible students will not subscribe to any of the specialisation courses in a given semester, other students that subscribed to the "Access" course (beyond the first ten candidates) will be nominated.
+If eligible students will not subscribe to any of the specialisation courses in a given semester, other students that subscribed to the "Access" course (beyond the first thirty candidates) will be nominated.

 c.
 List of courses